mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 **GET methods:**
 > ## '/api/invoices'
 > * Takes in no parameters.
-> * It outputs status code 200 and a message from the /api/invoices route root.

-> ## '/api/invoices/all'
-> * Takes in no parameters.
 > * Returns all invoices in an array of invoice objects.
 ```
-// sample response from the '/api/invoices/all' GET route
+// sample response from this route
 [
     {
         "invoice_id": 1,